MERNCraft/Nail-It/docs/md/11-variables-with-const-and-let.md

 Because the value in a variable created `const` has a fixed value, you must give a value as soon as you declare the variable.

 `let` tells NodeJS: "You know, I need some space, but I can't be sure how much or what I'll use it for, and I might change my mind.
-Can you create a space that can get bigger or smaller and that can hold text or a number or an object with many functions... or just about anything?"
+Can you create a space that can get bigger or smaller and that can hold a string of text or a number or an object with many functions... or just about anything?"

 When you use `let`, JavaScript has to be prepared for changes.
 This is like when you let out your house.
 You don't know what the new tenants are going to do to it, so you need to make an inventory, prepare a lease, ask for a deposit, ... all sort of extra things.
 And this has to be renewed each time the tenant changes.